Cacti/documentation/README.md

    This section contains the relevant information on how to ensure that any contribution is kept to the same standards that are applied for the Cacti Group.
-It should be noted that non-compliance does not mean automatically exclusion of proposed changes.
+Non-compliance does not automatically mean exclusion of proposed changes.

 ### Known Issues